joshporter/slides/2025-leeds-university/README.md

-# Software Engineer at an SME - Leeds University - 17/2/25
+# Collaboration as a Software Engineer - Leeds University - 17/2/25

 Below are some related resources to topics I referenced in my presentation.